balena-io/docs/pages/learn/deploy/deployment.md

 └── Dockerfile
 ```

 When we push this project to an application which has its default device type selected as `Raspberry Pi 3`, the build system will use the device type specific `Dockerfile.raspberrypi3` file to build from.
 If we instead pushed this to an `Intel Edison` application, the build would use the `Dockerfile.i386` file.
 When pushing to any other device type, the regular `Dockerfile` would be used to perform the build.
-This type of project selection will also work in service folders of multicontainer deployments, you can see an example of that in our [Getting started with multicontainer project](https://github.com/balena-io-projects/multicontainer-getting-started/tree/master/haproxy).
+This type of project selection will also work in service folders of multicontainer deployments; you can see an example of that in our [Getting started with multicontainer project](https://github.com/balena-io-projects/multicontainer-getting-started/tree/master/haproxy).

 The file extensions are equivalent to `BALENA_MACHINE_NAME` for `.<device-type>` and `BALENA_ARCH` for `.<arch>` from the template files discussed in the next section.
 To find the correct name have a look at our [Machine names and architectures list](https://www.balena.io/docs/reference/base-images/devicetypes/).

 ### Template Files

-Often its desireable to create a single Dockerfile that can be used and built for multiple different devices types and CPU architectures.
+Often it's desirable to create a single Dockerfile that can be used and built for multiple different device types and CPU architectures.
 For this case the `Dockerfile.template` is very handy.
 This template dockerfile will replace the template variables before the build is started.

-Currently the variable `%%BALENA_MACHINE_NAME%%` will be replaced with the applications default device type and `%%BALENA_ARCH%%` variable will be replaced by the default device types CPU architecture.
+Currently the variable `%%BALENA_MACHINE_NAME%%` will be replaced with the application's default device type and `%%BALENA_ARCH%%` variable will be replaced by the default device type's CPU architecture.
 You can find both of these for a specific device type listed [here](https://www.balena.io/docs/reference/base-images/devicetypes/).

 <!-- TODO: Add info on ignore files -->
 <!-- ### Ignore Files